sadiatasneemkhan/SENG-438-A3/Assignment3-ReportTemplate.md

 Since we did not cover the combine() method in A2, creating these test cases for 100% coverage was easy for us due to the fact that we had the source code.
 With the source code we were able to navigate through all possible cases for the method and implement efficient test cases that would cover all scenarios.

-# 5 A detailed report of the coverage achieved of each class and method
+# 5 Coverage Achieved of Each Class and Method
 ## Intial Coverage Values (with Black Box Testing)

 Figure 1: Initial Range Statement Coverage: